nus-test/nus-test.github.io/content/authors/mehtab-zafar/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Past Members
 ---
-Mehtab is a Masters Student working on automated SQL reduction.
+Mehtab was a Master's Student working on automated SQL reduction.

 Find out more about Mehtab at [blog.mzfr.me/about](https://blog.mzfr.me/about/)